-In this configuration, Mercurial and its workflows strongly resemble the centralized workflows that users of systems like CVS and Subversion may find familiar.
+In this configuration, Mercurial and its workflow strongly resembles the centralized workflow of systems like CVS and Subversion.
 For small scale applications, Mercurial includes a built in web server that binds to port

 http://localhost:8000 in your web browser.
 Replace

-pull content from your repository using the URL you provide.
-When you’re done running the server, send
+localhost with your Linode’s domain or IP address.
+You will be presented with a web-based interface to your repository.
+Users will also be able to pull content from your repository using the URL you provide.
+When you’re done running the server, stop it with

 Additionally, you can specify remote Mercurial repositories using SSH paths as in the following example: